 Earn a Career Credential

-When you finish every course and complete the hand on project, you’ll earn a Certificate that you can share with prospective employers and your professional network.
+When you finish every course and complete the hand on the project, you’ll earn a Certificate that you can share with prospective employers and your professional network.

 This online specialization includes a hands-on project.
 You’ll need to finish the project(s) successfully to complete the specialization and earn your certificate.